utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/postman-sandbox-api-reference.md

 You can use the `pm.execution.skipRequest` method on the **Pre-request Script** tab of a request, collection, or folder.
 Using the `pm.execution.skipRequest` method isn't supported on the **Tests** tab and will have no effect there.

-In the Collection Runner, when `pm.execution.skipRequest()` is encountered, Postman skips executing the current request (including any test scripts) and moves to the next request in order.
-Skipped requests and tests aren't included in the number of iterations and passed or failed tests in run reports.
-This same behavior also applies to Postman Flows, Newman, and the Postman CLI.
+In the [Collection Runner](/docs/collections/running-collections/running-collections-overview/), when `pm.execution.skipRequest()` is encountered, Postman skips execution of the current request (including its test scripts) and moves to the next request in order.
+The run results will show no response and no tests found for the request.
+This same behavior also applies to [Postman Flows](/docs/postman-flows/gs/flows-overview/), [Newman](/docs/collections/using-newman-cli/command-line-integration-with-newman/), and [the Postman CLI](/docs/postman-cli/postman-cli-overview/).

 ## Scripting workflows